 Piscid meteor shower

-The radiant of the Piscid meteor shower is at around right ascension 00h10m, declination 0°N, as shown by the green cross on the planetarium above.
-All of the meteors will appear to be travelling directly outward from this point, as indicated by the white lines drawn above.
+The radiant of the Piscid meteor shower is at around right ascension 00h10m, declination +7°.
+At midnight, it appears 43° above your southern horizon from London (click to change).
+All of the meteors will appear to be travelling directly outward from this point.

 The best place to look to see as many meteors as possible is not at the radiant itself, but at any dark patch of sky which is around 90° away from it, since it is at a distance of around 90° from the radiant that meteors will typically appear at their brightest.

 The details of this observing event were provided courtesy of In-The-Sky.org